Starlink Mini - Guide for Cirrus and other General Aviation users

 Ship Power:

-Specifically in the Cirrus, the 12-volt center console cigarette plug is not capable of providing enough power to the Starlink.
+Specifically in the Cirrus, the 12-volt center console cigarette plug is NOT capable of providing enough power to the Starlink.

 Many of the USB-C chargers in the wild are not capable of providing enough power as well.(some are)